Tata Harrier Automatic

 On the side profile, new optional 18 inches alloy wheels improve the look and do look great.
 It gets black side cladding, big wheel arches, blacked-out side electrically adjustable ORVMs, blacked-out C-pillar, and a chrome strip across the window line to C Pillar.

 Harrier 2020 got a new major element that was in waiting for a year.
 Finally, it gets a new panoramic sunroof on its top trims.
-However, Tata also introduced a regular size sunroof some months ago but that not enough for the buyers.
-As at a lower price, Hyundai Creta offers a big panoramic sunroof.
+However, Tata also introduced a regular-size sunroof some months ago but that was not enough for the buyers.
+At a lower price, Hyundai Creta offers a big panoramic sunroof.

-The instrument cluster of Harrier is a semi digital-analog unit that carries each and every information on fingertips.
+The instrument cluster of Harrier is a semi-digital-analog unit that carries each and every piece of information to the fingertips.
 It has an analog speedometer needle with white illumination light. on the left side, the digital unit is placed.
-It shows information like- Odometer, Trip A&B, Average fuel economy, Fuel bar, Engine temperature bar, Outside temperature indication, RPM meter, Clock, Multi-information display, Mode selection details and cruise control information.
+It shows information like- Odometer, Trip A&B, Average fuel economy, Fuel bar, Engine temperature bar, Outside temperature indication, RPM meter, Clock, Multi-information display, Mode selection details, and cruise control information.

 Engine and Transmission

-The Tata Harrier Automatic is powered with a 2.0 ltr diesel engine.
-Tata name this engine Kryotech.
+The Tata Harrier Automatic is powered by a 2.0 ltr diesel engine.
+Tata named this engine Kryotech.
 The same engine is being used in Jeep Compass with a different tuned setting.
 This engine churns out a power delivery of 170 BHP and 350 Nm of peak torque is now mated to a Hyundai sourced 6-Speed torque converter automatic transmission.

 With the addition of 30 more BHP, the Harrier now feels more powerful and fun to drive.
 However, the torque figures are still the same at 350 Nm but it is adequate to perform well and never put sadness on your face.

 The 6-Speed torque converter automatic transmission does feel a bit laggy in the low end but as soon as the turbo kicks in, it quickly picks a good pace.
 The addition of a new automatic gearbox drastically improved the ride quality and ease of comfort.
-The 6-manual transmission feels laggy and also the clutch travel is not so comfortable for bumper to bumper traffic, thats ends up on fatigue.
+The 6-manual transmission feels laggy and also the clutch travel is not so comfortable for bumper-to-bumper traffic, which ends up in fatigue.
 This automatic gearbox does work well with the harrier and delivers great driving pleasure.

-With the addition of a new BS6 compliant engine and a Hyundai Sourced 6-Speed torque transmission, it becomes more powerful and easy to drive vehicle.
-The BS6 engine is now more refined and the vibrations are also lowered down.
-Tata Harrier is one of the safest cars in the Indian market right now and offered with 8 airbags and great build quality.
+With the addition of a new BS6 compliant engine and a Hyundai Sourced 6-Speed torque transmission, it becomes a more powerful and easy-to-drive vehicle.
+The BS6 engine is now more refined and the vibrations are also lowered.
+Tata Harrier is one of the safest cars in the Indian market right now and is offered with 8 airbags and great build quality.
 This SUV gives excellent high-speed stability with great feedback on the steering wheel.
-The automatic gearbox is great for the customers who want to drive in the city.
+The automatic gearbox is great for customers who want to drive in the city.
 Amongst all of the positives.
 Harries does lack a bit in braking but it doesn’t feel out of control.